Enhancing Efficiency in Multidevice Federated Learning through Data Selection: Introduction

 \section{Introduction}

-Federated Learning enables collaborative training of deep neural networks~(DNNs) while keeping the training data at clients' side~\cite{floriginal}.
-A prominent variant of FL is cross-device FL, wherein clients are usually expected to be {\em constrained devices} with limited compute and memory resources, little on-device storage, and unreliable network connectivity~\cite{flsurvey}.
-However, the majority of existing work on cross-device FL primarily assumes either modern smartphones~\cite{hard2018federated, ramaswamy2019federated,niu2020billion} or DNN accelerators~\cite{cho2022flame, yang2020fpga, he2020group} as target client devices.
-While smartphones and accelerators are less powerful than cloud machines, they are equipped with mobile GPUs, possess gigabytes of runtime memory, and have fairly stable connectivity to a central server.
-This helps existing FL frameworks to train large DNNs, such as ResNets~\cite{he2020group, yang2021flop} and ShuffleNets~\cite{lin2020ensemble}, on smartphones or accelerators.
+With the growing trend of utilizing ubiquitous devices in personal and industrial environments, federated learning~(FL) enables the discovery of new patterns in personal data by training deep neural networks~(DNNs) on data captured by various users in a more private manner~\cite{floriginal, flsurvey}.
+Especially, in a multidevice ecosystem, the owner can seamlessly share data across the devices within their trusted environment while protecting data privacy~\cite{cho2022flame}.
+This allows us to utilize the capabilities of multiple devices to participate in the FL process.
+However, wearable and ubiquitous devices have limited computing resources, little on-device storage, and inconsistent network connectivity.

-In this paper, we focus on a more challenging setting of cross-device FL on {\em ultra-constrained devices} (\iots) at the edge.
-Examples of \iots are personal wearable and embedded devices (\eg~smart earbuds or rings), or in-the-wild and Internet-of-Things~(IoT) devices such as batteryless environmental sensor units.
-There are two key motivations to study FL in this context: \textrm{(i)} \iots are becoming the primary {\em data-producing units} for individuals, owing to the availability of several on-device sensors (\eg microphone, camera, motion, temperature), \textrm{(ii)} \iots provide {\em spatio-temporal richness} in the collected data that is often missing in smartphone-oriented settings.
-For example, instead of a smartphone, people may prefer to wear a wristband, a smart ring, or an earbud to track their outdoor or workout activities such as jogging~\cite{seneviratne2017survey, mo2021adapting}.
-Such data abundance and enhanced spatio-temporal coverage via \iots could facilitate the learning of more accurate behavioral models for future applications.
+Most of the existing FL frameworks do not account for constraints of personal devices and instead assume either modern smartphones~\cite{hard2018federated, niu2020billion}, or edge devices with DNN accelerators~\cite{cho2022flame, zhang2022federated}, as target client devices.
+Although smartphones and accelerators are less powerful than cloud machines, they are nevertheless equipped with mobile GPUs, possess gigabytes of runtime memory, and have fairly stable connectivity to a central server, which simplifies the requirements of DNN training~\cite{yang2021flop, lin2020ensemble}.